Scleral lens: Removal and storage

 Scleral lenses are removed using the fingers, or a small lens removal plunger.
 Lenses are then cleaned and sanitized before reinsertion.
 Scleral lenses cannot be worn while sleeping and many wearers sanitize their lenses overnight.
 Unlike regular contact lenses, many sclerals can be stored dry when unused for longer periods of time.

 History

 A scleral lens is a prototypical lens dating back to the early 1880s.
 Originally these lenses were designed by using a substance to take a mold of the eye.
-Lenses would then be shaped to conform to the mould, initially using blown glass and then ground glass in the 1920s and polymethyl methacrylate in the 1940s.
+Lenses were then shaped to conform to the mould, initially using blown glass and then ground glass in the 1920s, and polymethyl methacrylate in the 1940s.
 Early sclerals were not oxygen permeable, which severely restricted the amount of oxygen provided to the cornea of the wearer.
 As such, early lenses fell into disuse until the 1970s.